RustomAlexios/IMPALIB/test/README.md

     - Note that "impalib_unit_tests.py" file takes some inputs to process the python unit testing.
 These are user specific inputs (number of nodes in TSP, etc.)

+  - Step $3$:

     - Navigate to "test/include/":

     - If class $C$ file exists, open "ut_class.hpp".
 If class $C$ file does not exist, create a new file "ut_class.hpp", and make sure to add "#include "impalib/ut_class.hpp" in "impalib_unit_tests.hpp".

     - Add a unit test function "ut_function()" in "ut_class.hpp".
 Note that "ut_function()" takes specific arguments, and will generate C++ output files.

     - Next, navigate to "test/src/impalib_unit_tests_kc_mwm.cpp" or "test/src/impalib_unit_tests_tsp.cpp" and call the function unit test "ut_function()".

     - Example: Function $F$ "degree_constraint_to_edge_ec_update()" with function name $N$ "DegreeConstraint2EdgeEcUpdate" is already implemented for class $C$ with file "ut_update_degree_constraint.hpp".
 Notice that $F$ is called in "impalib_unit_tests_tsp.cpp" based on its function name.
 The unit test of $F$ in "ut_update_degree_constraint.hpp" will read the input files from "test/ut_inputs/" and generate the output files in "test/ut_results/".
 Note that some general variables are exported in "unit_test_kc_mwm.sh" or "unit_test_tsp.sh", and these will be read in the unit test functions.
 These inputs are common across various unit tests.

+  - Step $4$:
     - "python3 ut_methods_utils.py" takes the function, and is called to read the outputs files of the Python and C++ codes, and check agreement or not.

     - Example: Based on the above examples, "ut_methods_utils.py" will read the Python and C++ output files for function name $N$ "DegreeConstraint2EdgeEcUpdate", and check whether there is agreement or not.

 - To perform unit testing of Application $1$ or $2$, navigate to the root directory: